 The reason it was a long conversation is because I stepped way out of the usual comfort zone with the topic of cooking.
 I have the vocabulary down for the food and oils etc, but not (Frying, Baking, Steaming, Pan, Pot, Oven etc).
 I found those are also very difficult words to play charades with too.
 LOL Anyway, the lady was most helpful and finally understood what we were asking.
 We then learned a few new words like Frying Pan – sartén and Oven – horno.
 I should have known that one as it is on the roasting spice package I buy for chicken (Horno de pollo).
 I know it looks like something completely different to the English speaker.

 Day 5 – Ditto today, a few small conversation.
-Anya and I walked to the tourist info center to pick up our weekly papers to read.
+Our daughter and I walked to the tourist info center to pick up our weekly papers to read.
 The Lady that works there (fluent in 8 languages) knows us and chats with us in English each week.
-I asked her to chat with us in Spanish from now on, so we did.
-Anya even asked her how she was doing in French!
-Anya wants to learn French too, so has been practicing.
+I asked her to chat with us in Spanish from now on, so we did. she even asked her how she was doing in French!
+Our daughter wants to learn French too, so has been practicing.

 Day 6 – I guess I need to forfeit a purple chicken for this week.
 It has nothing to do with me being in fear.
 It has just been dumping buckets of rain for 2 days and we really haven’t been out of the house much.
 We did however practice Spanish quite a bit and I did have small conversations at the grocery store and El Corte Chino, but nothing I should actually count towards the challenge.

 Day 7 –1st Week Done!
 The rain finally stopped late in the afternoon and people were out and about.
 We went out to the promenade.
-I practiced Spanish with one kid, while Alan played paddle ball with the other.
-Then we switched kids and repeated.
 I did manage to have a conversation with a mom and her little boy as they were slowly walking by.
 They were very kind.
 We also had a bit of a conversation with the guy at our favorite little pizza place.
 He is Italian, but fluent in Spanish.